sai-d-build/circuit_stem/DOCS/TESTING_IMPLEMENTATION_ROADMAP.md

     subgraph "Application UI"
         E
     end
 ```

 ## 3. Phase 1: Foundational Tooling (The "How")

 This phase is the highest priority.
-We will create a set of powerful, reusable helpers that will form the foundation of all future tests.
+We have created a set of powerful, reusable helpers that form the foundation of all future tests.

 ### 3.1.
 The Universal `GameTestHelper`

-We will evolve the existing `Level1TestHelper` into a universal helper.
+The `Level1TestHelper` has evolved into a universal helper.

-**Action**: Create new file `test/helpers/game_test_helper.dart`.
+**File:** `test/helpers/game_test_helper.dart`

 ```dart
 // test/helpers/game_test_helper.dart